Magu (deity)

 Magu (麻姑 (Mágū, Ma-ku, Hemp Maiden)) is a legendary Taoist xian (仙 (immortal; transcendent)) associated with the elixir of life, and a symbolic protector of women in Chinese mythology.
 Stories in Chinese literature describe Magu as a beautiful young woman with long birdlike fingernails, while early myths associate her with caves.
 Magu xian shou (麻姑獻壽 (Magu gives her birthday greetings)) is a popular motif in Chinese art.

-In Korean tradition and sources, Mago (麻姑 pronounced in Korean) is known as the Great Mother and the Creatrix.
-Mago manifests broadly and densely primarily but not limitedly in Korean sources, which includes the Budoji, folklore, place-names, art, classical literature, folksongs, shamanic songs (muga), historical and religious texts, and miscellaneous data.
-Based on the primary sources concerning Mago, Helen Hye-Sook Hwang reconstructed Magoism, the Way of the Creatrix.